chanlhock/ROS-2-Pi-Dog-Development/README.md

 Can you refer to the code attached for Pi Dog functions that you can use in your generated code.
 ```
+- 6th May 2026: Some great progress today.
+Currently all the nodes are working.
+Start up initialisation of PiDog class is only done by main program ros2_autonomous_pidog.py.
+All the sensors data are read by main program and published to topic for other nodes to access.
+Although it works but moving forward i think it would be better for each node to read its related sensor.
+The nodes then publish to topic for main program to access else there is no meaning to have the nodes.

 ## :coffee: Buy Me a Coffee
 If you appreciate my work, do support me by...<br>